m-bock/purescript-interactive-data/README.md

 Go to http://localhost:1234

 ## Limitations

 - No implementation for `Array` yet.
 This will be provided in the future though.
+Until then you can use the generic `Json` Data UI.
 - Currently no support for recursive types.
+- Data UIs cannot have side effects other than user input.
+A Data UI that fetches data from a server is currently not possible.

 ## Contributing